Pusty/rarvm-debugger/README.md

 ## Notes

-Since Version 3.3.0 instruction parameters data pointers point to the content of them by default, allow some cases forms of self modifying code
+Since Version 3.3.0 instruction parameters data pointers point to the content of themself by default, this allows for some interesting cases of self modifying code
 ```
 ./rarvm-debugger d -trace example02.rar
 [0000] SUB      #0x00000002, #0x00000001